-A central feature of our resort is Lake Loree, a beautiful, 10-acre private lake that is stocked with game fish, including large mouth and calico bass, blue gill, rainbow trout, sunfish and perch.
-Lakeside, you’ll find a pavilion, a picnic area with row boats and paddle boats, and scenic nature trails perfect for family walks.
+Now a central feature of our resort it is stocked with game fish, including large mouth and calico bass, blue gill, rainbow trout, sunfish and perch.
+Lakeside, you'll find a pavilion, a picnic area with row boats and paddle boats, and scenic nature trails perfect for family walks.

 Every Friday night in the summer, we host the Friday Night's "Celebration of America."
 We pull out all the rides, host live bands on our outdoor stage, eat hotdogs and ice cream, and top it off with fireworks!

 Cookouts on the lake serve up to 300 – a great solution for family reunions and other group activities.
 Group outings are available.